Doctoral Training at the Faculty of Education

 LECTURE AND SEMINAR PASS

 For the study module "Studies in the research field" you can collect studies by presentations at conferences but also by going to listen for example scientific guest lectures or public examinations of dissertations and by participating conferences without your own presentation.
-Participating in these events are collected in the lecture and seminar pass.
-Print here the Lecture and seminar pass (UTU Intranet).
+Participating in these events are collected in the lecture and seminar pass (printable Lecture and seminar pass).
 A total of 30 hours of participation amounts to three credits.
 One hour refers to 60 minutes.
-Doctoral candidates' credits will be recorded in the study module 'Studies in Research Field'.
-Apply for registering the credits by using the electronic form as explained above.
+Doctoral researchers' credits will be recorded in the study module 'Studies in Research Field'.
+Apply for registering the credits by using the electronic form as explained below.

 REGISTERING THE STUDIES AND TRANSCRIPT OF STUDIES